 But these are just that!
 Phonics and Fluency Lesson Pages are a no-prep resource that incorporates all of the above, making small-group reading instruction more effective and efficient.

 Each 2-page lesson provides quick, focused instruction on a specific phonics skill.
-The lessons are designed to gradually guide students through 7 activities, starting with targeting the SOUND, to decoding, fluency, comprehension, and writing.
+The lessons are designed to gradually guide students through 7 activities, incorporating phonics, decodable text, fluency, comprehension, and writing.

 Each section has the directions for you to make it easy for you to guide your students through the entire lesson.
 The pack also has a teacher guide with sample lesson language, as well as useful information.